-The governing board will ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a pupil.
+The governing board will ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a pupil in line with the most recent Safeguarding requirements issued to Governors and the latest advice given to OFSTED inspectors.

 The record must be made as soon as practicable after the incident.